How much are tickets?

 Previews are the first performances of each play, before the official press opening.

 Opening Night is when the critics are invited to review performances.
 This special evening also features a pre-show dinner for donors.

 While there are Sunday matinees every week, Thursday and Saturday matinees alternate weeks, sometimes unpredictably.
 Please see the individual performance schedule for each show to confirm matinee performances.
 Also, there are NO Thursday matinees for the two Limited Season shows.

 When should I arrive at the Theatre?

 We recommend you arrive 30 minutes prior to curtain when the lobby opens; especially if you have tickets at Will Call.
-While you wait for the play to begin you can enjoy our lovely Narsai David Courtyard, look for Berkeley Rep merchandise at our Theatre Store and check out our fantastic concessions bar.
+While you wait for the play to begin you can enjoy our lovely Narsai David Courtyard and partake of delectable snacks and drinks in our bar, Michael’s Second Act.

 What happens if I’m late?